ElderNet’s services are provided by professional staff and trained, dedicated volunteers.

 Meet The Team

-ElderNet is staffed by licensed social workers and degreed professionals.
-All staff are available for information and referrals.
-Brandon Trombetta is on call with the Lower Merion Police Department to help with
+ElderNet is staffed by Care Coordinators and degreed professionals.
+All staff are available for information and referrals

 Darby joined the staff of Eldernet in 2016.
 She has a culinary arts degree with a focus in pastry from the Art Institute of Atlanta.
 Darby started her time with ElderNet as a volunteer.
 New to the area she wanted to find a way to get involved and give back to the community.
 She felt the mission of ElderNet aligned with her core life beliefs.
 Darby enjoys music and has a goal to learn as many instruments as she can.

-Justine Babcock is new to Eldernet, but as an Ardmore native, she has lived in Lower Merion her whole life.
+Justine Babcock is an Ardmore native, she has lived in Lower Merion her whole life.
 She comes to us after ten years working with art supply retailer Merion Art & Repro—a longstanding independent business in her hometown.
 An artist by trade, Justine holds a BFA in illustration from the University of the Arts.
 She has been making art for herself and others as far back as she can remember with a collection of work across many different mediums.
-To accommodate the growing needs of our community, Justine will be managing the operations of our food pantry and working with the volunteers to better serve the people.
+To accommodate the growing needs of our community, Justine manages the operations of our food pantry and works with the volunteers to better serve the people.
 She brings with her extensive knowledge in inventory management and hopes to use her skills to improve the pantry experience for all our participants.

 Board Of Directors